stgm/scientific-programming-1/10 Numbers/35 Goldbach/10 Goldbach.md

 *"Every even integer greater than 2 can be expressed as the sum of two primes."*

 A prime number can also be used twice (6=3+3).
-Although this conjecture does indeed seem te be correct for al numbers up to $$4\cdot10^{18}$$, there still is no analytical proof for this hypothesis.
+Although this conjecture does indeed seem to be correct for all numbers up to $$4\cdot10^{18}$$, there still is no analytical proof for this hypothesis.
 A computer is unfit to proof the conjecture (after all it cannot count till infinity), but you could disprove the conjecture by identifying a even number that cannot be expressed as the sum of two primes.
 We're going to lend our hand in this search.

 ## Specification

 Use a program called **goldbach.py** to show that all even numbers up to and including 1000 can indeed be expressed as the sum of two primes.
 More concretely: show for each even number *explicitly* (on the screen) that it can be written as the sum of two primes, like in the example above.

 More important is of course if or when you find a number that *isn't* in compliance with Goldbach's conjecture.
-Make sure that your program clearly displays such a finding on teh screen.
+Make sure that your program clearly displays such a finding on the screen.
 Bingo!

 ## Hints